thom/pearl-supply-chain/README.md

 * Consumer
   - ```accounts[4]: 0xd37b7b8c62be2fdde8daa9816483aebdbd356088```

 You have to use the accounts' private keys to do so.
-Now connect to the contract owner account and register the other accounts in the DApp:
+Now connect to the Contract Owner account and register the other accounts in the DApp:

 ![DApp](images/dapp_register_actor.png)